 Are you a faculty member, graduate student, or post-doc interested in sharing your research with the general public?
 Become a Science Communication Fellow!
 The U-M Museum of Natural History uses the NSF-supported Portal to the Public guiding framework to bring scientists and public audiences together in face-to-face interactions that promote appreciation and understanding of current scientific research.

 To become a Fellow, scientists participate in two free professional development workshops focused on building the skills to effectively engage public audiences.
-With guidance from Museum program staff, Fellows develop meaningful, inquiry-based and materials-rich table-top activities that showcase their research then share these activities with the public at two or more Museum events.
+With guidance from Museum program staff, Fellows develop meaningful, inquiry-based and materials-rich table-top activities that showcase their research then share these activities with K-12 students and the public at two or more outreach events.

 - Consultation and assistance in writing broader impact plans to fulfill grant and other outreach requirements.

 - Opportunities to network with other scientists and researchers committed to public engagement as well as with education professionals.